Mayor Jenny Durkan will use veto to keep hazard pay in place for Seattle grocery workers

 On Wednesday, Mosqueda said she supports Durkan’s veto, given the rapid spread of the omicron variant and new warnings and guidance from public health officials.

-“It’s not exactly like the mayor is standing on a higher moral ground here, she’s looking at the same data all of us are,” Mosqueda said.
+“It’s not exactly like the mayor is standing on a higher moral ground here; she’s looking at the same data all of us are,” Mosqueda said.
 She said she would not favor overriding the veto.

 “We are now seeing the effects the omicron variant will have on our population’s health and the elevated risk grocery store workers will face in the months ahead,” she said.
 “It’s with these new developments that hazard pay will remain in place.”

-Councilmember Lisa Herbold, who also supported the repeal last week, also said she supports Durkan’s veto.
+Councilmember Lisa Herbold, who supported the repeal last week, also said she supports Durkan’s veto.

-“Public health is the number one priority,” Herbold said in a prepared statement.
+“Public health is the No. 1 priority,” Herbold said in a prepared statement.
 “And as we continue to get updated advice from Public Health officials we should react quickly to protect the health and safety of our constituents.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.